The Role of Reflexology for Fertility Issues

 - Boost blood circulation

-- Stimulate endorphin release - the feel good hormone
+- Stimulate endorphin release - the feel good hormones

 - Create a balanced environment for conception to take place